 The number one thing I would change?
 The walls.
 Theoretically, they're plaster.
 However, at some point in the last 108 years, that plaster cracked.
 Various owners dealt with this in different ways.
 Some wallpapered.
 Others slapped joint compound over the crack and repainted, hoping nobody would notice.
 A couple walls are entirely covered with drywall.
 One room is coated in wall texture spray stuff to disguise abnormalities.

-Adhering a subway tile backsplash to these walls seemed like asking for trouble.
-I decided to go for it anyway.
+Adhering a subway tile backsplash to these walls was asking for trouble.
+I went for it anyway.
 Due to the fact I had already torn apart half the kitchen, I knew this was a plaster and drywall situation, with wallpaper in some spots but not all.